-The radio transmitter can be used to set a number of control unit operating parameters: there are eight parameters.
+The radio transmitter can be used to set a number of control unit operating parameters: there are four parameters and each of these may be assigned with four different values:

-- 1) Pause time: the time for which the leafs remain open (in the case of automatic closure). - 2) Pedestrian opening Pedestrian leaf opening mode. - 3) Motor force motor force over which the control unit recognises an obstacle and inverts movement. - 4) "OPEN" function: sequence of movements associated with each "OPEN" command. - 5) Level of discharge of motor 1 on closing sets the duration of the "brief inversion" of the motor after a closing manoeuvre, serving to reduce the final residual force.
+- 1) Pause time: the time for which the gate remains open (in the case of automatic closure). - 2) Pedestrian opening: pedestrian gate opening mode. - Motor force: motor force over which the control unit recognises an obstacle and inverts movement. - 4) "OPEN" Function: sequence of movements associated with each "OPEN" command.